 Platelet rich plasma (PRP)

-Can be used to encourage hair growth and improve its quality.
-We take a sample of a patient’s blood and spin it in a centrifuge.
-This separates the platelets from the rest of the plasma to settle in concentrated form in the sample.
-The platelet rich plasma is then injected into the patient’s scalp to benefit hair growth.
+- to encourage hair growth and improve hair quality.
+We take a sample of a patient’s blood (similar to when you donate blood) and spin it in a centrifuge.
+This separates the platelets (type of blood cells) from the rest of the plasma to settle in concentrated form in the sample.
+This platelet-rich plasma is then injected into the patient’s scalp amongst the thining hair to benefit hair growth.
+Similar to low level laser therapy, PRP is of most benefit in thinning areas of hair, but beyond a certain level of hair loss then it might be too late.
+Women tend to be more typical of the patient who benefitys from this as they ‘thin’ rather than go bald.
+Typically, we need to do 3 treatments over a 3 month period.
+To maintain any tangible benefit, the patient will typically need 1-2 treatments per year.